United States Declaration of Independence: May 15 preamble

-Lee's resolution
+Lee Resolution

 On the same day that Congress passed Adams' preamble, the Virginia Convention set the stage for a formal Congressional declaration of independence.
 On May 15, the Convention instructed Virginia's congressional delegation "to propose to that respectable body to declare the United Colonies free and independent States, absolved from all allegiance to, or dependence upon, the Crown or Parliament of Great Britain".
 In accordance with those instructions, Richard Henry Lee of Virginia presented a three-part resolution to Congress on June 7.
 The motion was seconded by John Adams, calling on Congress to declare independence, form foreign alliances, and prepare a plan of colonial confederation.
 The part of the resolution relating to declaring independence read: "Resolved, that these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved."

 Lee's resolution met with resistance in the ensuing debate.
 Opponents of the resolution conceded that reconciliation was unlikely with Great Britain, while arguing that declaring independence was premature, and that securing foreign aid should take priority.
 Advocates of the resolution countered that foreign governments would not intervene in an internal British struggle, and so a formal declaration of independence was needed before foreign aid was possible.
 All Congress needed to do, they insisted, was to "declare a fact which already exists".
 Delegates from Pennsylvania, Delaware, New Jersey, Maryland, and New York were still not yet authorized to vote for independence, however, and some of them threatened to leave Congress if the resolution were adopted.
 Congress, therefore, voted on June 10 to postpone further discussion of Lee's resolution for three weeks.
 Until then, Congress decided that a committee should prepare a document announcing and explaining independence in case Lee's resolution was approved when it was brought up again in July.